 The Beoplay H9 are high-end headphones with a great build quality that feels durable while staying relatively lightweight.
 They have a decent sound quality that packs a lot of bass, they're comfortable and they're easy to use with a unique touch-sensitive control scheme.
 Unfortunately, they do not have the best noise isolation which won't be ideal for daily commuters and frequent flyers.
 They're also quite pricey for an overall performance that's on par if not lower than most of the headphones compared below.
 See our recommendations for the best noise cancelling headphones, and the best closed-back headphones.

-The B&O PLAY H9 and B&O PLAY H9i are very similar headphones in practically every category.
+The Bang & Olufsen Beoplay H9 Gen 1 Wireless and Bang & Olufsen Beoplay PLAY H9i Wireless are very similar headphones in practically every category.
 They are built the same way and are made out of the same high-end materials.
 However, the H9i has a much better battery life, which gives you about twice the amount you get on the regular H9 model.
 Also, their sound profile is a bit more exciting, and you can also enable a talk-through mode.
 If you don’t feel like having more than 14 hours of battery with the H9 is necessary, then the H9i might not be worth the upgrade.

-The Bose QuietComfort 35 II are better headphones than the B&O PLAY H9 in pretty much every way.
-They are more versatile thanks to their amazing ANC feature, and their sound is noticeably more neutral.
-The QC 35 II are one of the most comfortable headphones we’ve reviewed so far and are well-built, but aren’t quite on par with the premium design and build quality of the B&O PLAY H9.
-The H9 also has slightly less battery life, but it can be used while charging, which you can’t do with the Bose.
+The Bose QuietComfort 35 II/QC35 II Wireless 2018 are better headphones than the Bang & Olufsen Beoplay H9 Gen 1 Wireless in pretty much every way.
+The Bose are more versatile thanks to their amazing ANC feature, and their sound is noticeably more neutral and well-balanced.
+The Bose are one of the most comfortable headphones we’ve reviewed so far and feel well-built, but aren’t quite on par with the premium design and build quality of the Bang & Olufsen.
+The Bang & Olufsen also have slightly less battery life, but they can be used while charging, which you can’t do with the Bose.

-The Bowers & Wilkins PX are a slightly better headset than the B&O PLAY H9.
-The PX have stronger noise isolation, which makes them a bit more suitable for both loud and quieter conditions like commuting or being at the office.
+The Bowers & Wilkins PX Wireless are a slightly better headset than the Bang & Olufsen Beoplay H9 Gen 1 Wireless.
+The Bowers & Wilkins have stronger noise isolation, which makes them a bit more suitable for both loud and quieter conditions like commuting or being at the office.
 They also have a slightly more premium-looking build quality.
-On the upside, the B&O H9 have an easier to use and a more casual design than the PX.
-They also pack more bass and have a customizable sound profile, which feels lacking in the PX's app support.
+On the upside, the Bang & Olufsen have an easier to use and a more casual design than the Bowers & Wilkins.
+They also pack more bass and have a customizable sound profile, which feels lacking in the Bowers & Wilkins' app support.